-Another medical term used to describe illness without obvious underlying cause is “idiopathic,” and you may hear your doctor use this term.
-High blood pressure is a complicated disease, with complex and often interrelated genetic and environmental factors.
+Another medical term used to describe illness without obvious underlying cause is “idiopathic,” High blood pressure is a complicated disease, with complex and often interrelated genetic and environmental factors.
 Thus, it is usually not possible to say for sure which elements combined to produce it.

 A modest number of high blood pressure diagnoses are classified as “secondary hypertension.”
-This classification differs from a diagnosis of primary hypertension by a clearly identifiable cause of the high blood pressure.
-A wide variety of underlying problems can cause high blood pressure.
-Some important conditions include:
+This classification differs from a diagnosis of primary hypertension by a clearly identifiable cause of the high blood pressure

 Risk factors for developing high blood pressure

 * Family History

 * Lack of Physical Activity